dr-cs/databases/slides/database-concepts.md

 # Categories of Data Models

-- High level conceptual models
+- High level conceptual, e.g., (E)ER

-    - The end users' conception of their data
+    - The end users' conception of their data, understood by end users and database developers
-    - A tool for understanding user data in enough detail to derive an implementaion model from it (think ER models)
+    - A tool for understanding user data in enough detail to derive an implementaion model from it

-- Representational (implementation) models
+- Representational (implementation), e.g., Relational

-    - Understandable by end users
+    - Understood by database developers
-    - Rigorous, mechanically translatable to physical model (think SQL)
+    - Rigorous, mechanically translatable to physical model

-- Low-level physical models
+- Low-level physical

     - How data are stored on disk (the code inside a DBMS)